Peace Within

 God's Peace Within and Justice Around Me

-Peace Within is a book study and action group focused on fostering peace within our selves, families, communities, Church, country, and world.
+Peace Within WAS (meeting each month from June 2025 - January 2026) a book study and action group focused on fostering peace within our selves, families, communities, Church, country, and world.
 Are you feeling a call for more than just external achievement?
 Do the challenges of our families, communities, and the world leave you searching for a more profound and sustainable peace?

 Join us as we explore movements towards authentic inner peace, and fostering a “Peace Within Me” to become more compassionate, less judgmental, and more effectively able to contribute to...